jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 val streetOfPerson = Person.address() + Address.street()
 ```

-This works, but the syntax is quite cumbersome; especially for deeper nested models!

-This is why our automatic `@Lenses`-annotation-processor has a dedicated support for deeper nested models as well and
+fritz2's automatic `@Lenses`-annotation-processor has dedicated support for deeper nested models as well and
-creates extension functions for all lenses, so you can *chain* the calls in a fluent way:
+creates extension functions for all lenses.
+This allows you to chain the calls fluently:

 ```kotlin
 @Lenses